 Posted online by Judith Belmont

-Debrief: Human beings are like straws, bottling up stress & tension, which we consider as a part of lives and routine, we become fragile over a period of time and with a slightest ‘tick’ will burst.
-It’s healthy to admit and recognise your individual triggers to de-stress, which allows us to bounce back!!!
+Debrief: Human beings are like straws, bottling up stress & tension, which we consider as a part of our lives and routine, we become fragile over a period of time and with the slightest ‘tick’ will burst.
+It’s healthy to admit and recognize your individual triggers to de-stress, which allows us to bounce back!!!
 Posted online by Pooja Whig

 A useful starting point may be to introduce a tool such as the stress drivers questionnaire that the whole team can do together and to use this as a basis for starting a conversation.
 Posted online by Deryl Dix

-The Stress-Management Thumball is an excellent way to initiate conversations about the causes and remedies of stress: http://www.trainerswarehouse.com/Stress-Management-Thumball/productinfo/BLTHAK6/
+The Stress-Management Thumball is an excellent way to initiate conversations about the causes and remedies of stress.
+See sample discussion prompts here.

 One interesting thing about stress is that in 90% of cases there isn’t anything to actually stress you up, but the very thought gives stress.
-And it’s all cooked up stories in our own mind.
-For example: I have yet not shared my report with the boss, but since I know him to be really crooked, I keep thinking his various possible reactions and consequently get stressed.
+And it’s all cooked up stories in our own minds.
+For example, I have yet not shared my report with the boss, but since I know him to be really crooked, I keep thinking about his various possible reactions and consequently get stressed.
 Here is an activity that helps to understand that:

 Posted online by Richa Sahay

-This exercise works best with a team who already work together.
-I use it half way through the day – usually after lunch.
+This exercise works best with a team that already works together.
+I use it halfway through the day – usually after lunch.